Swiftaim/simpleami/README.md

 # simpleami
-Simple Asterisk AMI connection classes written in Python 3
+Simple Asterisk AMI connection class written in Python 3.

+The purpose is to provide a simple way to connect to an AMI interface and send commands through it.